Saumyen10/wize_AI/README.md

 Applies classification algorithms (e.g., Naive Bayes, SVM) for supervised learning or LDA for unsupervised topic modeling.
 Achieves target classification accuracy and outputs a structured dataset.

-Output
+𝐎𝐮𝐭𝐩𝐮𝐭:

 The final dataset (articles.csv) includes:

 Title: Title of the article.

 Content: Cleaned article content.

 Date: Publication date of the article.

 Topic: Classified topic label.

-Known Limitations
+𝐊𝐧𝐨𝐰𝐧 𝐋𝐢𝐦𝐢𝐭𝐚𝐭𝐢𝐨𝐧𝐬:

 Website Structure Changes: The scraper relies on the website’s current HTML structure, which may change.

 Model Accuracy: Topic classification model accuracy may vary based on training data volume and quality.

-License
-This project is open-source and can be adapted or modified as needed.